Thousand Below

-Thousand Below is an American rock band from San Diego, California.
+Thousand Below is an American post-hardcore band from San Diego, California.
 They are currently signed to Rise Records and Pale Chord and have released three full-length albums and one EP.
 The band consists of vocalist James Deberg, guitarist Josh Thomas, bassist Josh Billimoria, and drummer Max Santoro.

 History

 Formation and The Love You Let Too Close (2016-2018)

 Thousand Below was quietly formed in 2016 by vocalist James Deberg, who continued to write music after parting ways with his previous band Outlands.
 Josh Thomas, guitarist and friend of Deberg, showed him some songs he was working on at the time and the two decided to collaborate.
 After recruiting other friends and musicians in the area - Josh Billimoria on bass, Devin Chance on guitar, and Garrett Halvax on drums - the band's initial lineup fell into place and they hit the studio to begin recording what would be their debut album, The Love You Let Too Close (2017).
 After recording some songs, the band began approaching labels behind the scenes, catching the interest of Rise Records.
 After Rise offered them a deal, the band finished the album and publicly debuted in January 2017 with their first single and music video titled "Tradition" off of The Love You Let Too Close.
 The second single "Sinking Me" was released with a music video on June 12, 2017.
 The album was released worldwide on October 6, 2017, charting on the Billboard Independent Albums Chart.
-The band began touring consistently in North America and Europe from 2017 through 2018 with bands such as The Devil Wears Prada, Dance Gavin Dance, Veil of Maya, Blessthefall and Being As An Ocean.
+The band began touring consistently in North America and Europe from 2017 through 2018 with bands such as The Devil Wears Prada, Dance Gavin Dance, Veil of Maya, Blessthefall and Being as an Ocean.
 A music video for a song on the album called "Vein" was released on August 29, 2018.
 Chance and Halvax decided to part ways with the band in December 2018.